polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ### Implementation

 The proposed implementation starts with an entry point extrinsic on Bridge Hub (in a new pallet).
 The extrinsic should require a DOT deposit.
-If a valid deposit has been reserved, the pallet state should change to `Triggered`.
+If a valid deposit has been reserved, the pallet state should change to `Halted`.
 The caller should specify an `Immediate` or `Gradual` option to the extrinsic:

 - `Immediate`: The immediate option would immediately block all incoming and outgoing bridge traffic on BridgeHub.
 This might have inconvenient effects on both sides of the bridge - Ethereum transactions might have been submitted and will not be processed on Polkadot, and transactions from other parachains might have to initiated but will not be completed due to the immediate block on BridgeHub.
 In an active exploit scenario, the upside (blocking all traffic, immediately) outweighs the downside, given that it can be corrected with a follow-up recon proposal.
 - `Gradual`: The gradual option sends the required cross-chain messages to block messages incoming from AssetHub and Ethereum, so that the bridge is halted gracefully, with inflight transactions being allowed to complete before halting the bridge.
 This case would make more sense to use in a situation where a vulnerability is detected but not actively exploited.

-Once the pallet is in `Triggered` state, follow-up calls to the same extrinsic will fail.
+Once the pallet is in `Halted` state, follow-up calls to the same extrinsic will fail.

 The halting extrinsics and messages that will be used to block the bridge are: